 Notwithstanding this, all Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years service - Social Care, or the Police.
 Where a disclosure is made to a visiting staff member from a different agency, eg. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to St Joseph's Pre-school's DSL in the first instance and to follow their organisation's procedures.
-Any records made should be kept securely on the Child's Protection file.
-Parents should be aware and can access this record unless to do so would increase the risk to the child or impede a potential investigation.
+Any records made should be kept securely on the Child's

-4 Annex B: DfE Guidance KCSiE
+&lt;sup>3 Annex B: DfE Guidance KCSiE